 - Keeping and verifying records of your programming, volunteering, certificates, correspondence courses, and other positive evidence of rehabilitation. - It is challenging to store all of your documents given personal property limitations and safety concerns.
-However, it will be helpful to have the evidence of your rehabilitation ready for review with your attorney, for advocating with various staff and agencies who can refer you for resentencing, and as potential exhibits for the judge to review if you are scheduled for a resentencing hearing. - Try to have your central file (C-file, aka SOMS and ERMS) as up-to-date as possible. - This is especially important for demonstrating "exceptional conduct" and providing evidence in support of the "interests of justice" standard used for striking 5-year enhancements for prior serious felonies. - Check to see if you have documentation in your file that proves your participation in any trainings, workshops, classes, volunteering opportunities, and other events that can be used to show rehabilitation and/or good behavior. - You can request an "Olsen Review" once a year, where you can go through a digital copy of your C-File on a terminal and request certain pages printed out at a cost per page. - If you are missing documentation, request that your counselor adds in chronos from your programming and participation in rehabilitation activities.
-If you need to, you can file a Form 602 administrative appeal. - Also, keep an eye out for anything in your C-file that was placed there by mistake and should be in someone else's file instead. - Continuing programming, participating in classes and events that respond to your convictions and risk factors, contributing to volunteer opportunities, and taking on leadership roles. - Preparing to show the judge that you are ready for release. - Prepare a Post-Release Plan or Parole Plan, listing your options for housing, jobs, transportation, and financial assistance in at least one California county. - Prepare a Relapse Prevention Plan for various past addictions or "criminal thinking" patterns, including drug and alcohol use, domestic violence, and gang activity.
-Your plan can identify your "target behaviors," your triggers or warning signs, your coping skills, and the support network you will turn to when you experience specific triggers to avoid relapsing.
+However, it will be helpful to have the evidence of your rehabilitation ready for review with your attorney, for advocating with various staff and agencies who can refer you for resentencing, and as potential exhibits for the judge to review if you are scheduled for a resentencing hearing. - Try to have your central file (C-file, aka SOMS and ERMS) as up-to-date as possible. - Check to see if you have documentation in your file that proves your participation in any trainings, workshops, classes, volunteering opportunities, and other events that can be used to show rehabilitation and/or good behavior. - You can request an "Olsen Review" once a year, where you can go through a digital copy of your C-File on a terminal and request certain pages printed out at a cost per page.
+If you are missing documentation, request that your counselor adds in chronos from your programming and participation in rehabilitation activities.
+If you need to, you can file a Form 602 administrative appeal. - Also, keep an eye out for anything in your C-file that was placed there by mistake and should be in someone else's file instead. - Continuing program work that responds to your case and risk factors.